tiagolr/vnodes/README.md

 ## Components

 - Screen - svg wrapper with zoom, panning and others
-- Node - svg element added to screen that can contain arbitrary html, defaults to a label with nodeid
+- Node - svg element that contain html
-- Edge - connect nodes
+- Edge - connect nodes using svg lines
 - Group - surround nodes with a container